BrentonHolloway/BrentonHolloway/README.md

 - I have completed my Bachelor of Engineering (Electronics and Communication Engineering) (Honours) / Bachelor of Computer Science.
 - I have completed my Advanced Diploma of Electronics and Communications Engineering
 - I have completed my Certificate II and III in Information Communication Technology
+- I am passonate about technology and my LEGO hobby

 ### About Me
-I am an engineering graduate with a Bachelor of Engineering (Electronics and Communication Engineering) (Honors) / Bachelor of Computer Science from RMIT University.
-I am skilled in Computer Science and Electronics Engineering.
-My preferred programming languages are PHP, HTML, JavaScript, Java, C/C++ and my preferred frameworks and CMS are Laravel, React and WordPress and am familiar with technologies such as Git.
-I have a keen interest in learning new technologies and languages.
+I hold a Bachelor of Engineering (Electronics and Communication Engineering) (Honors) and a Bachelor of Computer Science from RMIT University.
+With a strong foundation in both computer science and electronics engineering, I have expertise in programming, particularly in C#, and am proficient in technologies such as Docker and Git.
+I am passionate about embracing new technologies and continuously expanding my skill set.

-I enjoy collaborative work and am confident I would be an asset to any Research and Development Team.
-As a recently graduated student I have worked as part of many team projects as both a member and a leader.
-In 2016 I enjoyed participating in EWB (Engineers Without Borders) Challenge which required communication and collaboration with team members.
+I thrive in collaborative environments and am confident in my ability to contribute effectively to research and development teams.
+As a recent graduate, I have gained extensive experience in team-based projects, serving in both leadership and collaborative roles.
+Notably, in 2016, I participated in the Engineers Without Borders (EWB) Challenge, which honed my skills in communication, teamwork, and problem-solving.
+Since March 15, 2021, I have been employed at ThinkSmart Health, a specialized software company focused on developing integration solutions for medical devices and electronic medical record (EMR) systems.
+This role has strengthened my technical expertise and ability to deliver impactful software solutions in a professional setting.

-My university capstone projects (Electronics and Computer Science) both required a web application to be created according to the client’s specification.
-Throughout the development of the application unit, tests and function tests were created to ensure that the integrity of the application was maintained.
-Documentation was also created to ensure that future developers can maintain and develop the projects.
-I believe my involvement with the projects has given me the required skills to carry out responsibilities in developing and maintaining code.
+My university capstone projects in electronics and computer science centered on developing web applications tailored to client specifications.
+Throughout these projects, I implemented unit and functional testing to ensure application integrity and produced comprehensive documentation to support future development and maintenance.
+These experiences have equipped me with the skills necessary to excel in software development and code maintenance roles.

-I am a hard-working, organised individual with a willingness to learn.
-I enjoy problem solving and am self-motivated.
-Last year I developed my own business called Wallaby Websites and worked closely with a client to create and maintain their website.
-At various times through my studies, I have volunteered my time in extracurricular activities such as teaching primary school students to program robots, LEGO Mindstorm and to create their own basic webpages.
+As a diligent and organized professional, I am driven by a passion for problem-solving and a commitment to self-improvement.
+I am eager to leverage my technical expertise, collaborative mindset, and dedication to continuous learning to contribute to innovative projects and deliver value to your organization.

 ### Contact
 [<img align="left" width="22px" src="https://raw.githubusercontent.com/devicons/devicon/refs/heads/master/icons/linkedin/linkedin-original.svg"/> LinkedIn][linkedin]